bmd7700/top-calculator/README.md

 Calculator can now do math!
 Hooray!
 Now to debug the following:
-    1. Display not working correctly.
-The display should show each iteration of the integer, and when a second operator is detected, it should do the math and show the result.
-    2. Equals sign logic.
-If the equals sign is pressed, the answer should display
-        >> if the next input is a number, the memory should be cleared and new math begins.
-        >> if the next input is an operator, the answer should be used as the first operand, etc.
-    3. Decimals.
+    1. Decimals.
 Currently, decimals do not work.
 Decimals should be accepted and rounded.
+    2. Test equals sign logic.
+Is it working as expected?
-    4. Add a backspace button.
+    3. Add a backspace button.